cryptocode/blog/content/docs/falsesharing.md

 A cache line is typically 64 bytes, but this varies between CPU architectures.

-Tools such as `lstopo` is useful to determine the cache hierachy and line size on your CPU.
+Tools such as `lstopo` are useful to determine the cache hierachy and line size on your CPU.
 ### A little Zig surprise

 Take a look at this struct: